jasonhilton/ggfan/README.md

 Installation
 ------------

-At present the package is not on CRAN, although I plan to submit it in the near future.
-However, it can be installed directly from github using the devtools package: `devtools::install_github("jasonhilton/ggfan")`.
+The package has recently been submitted to CRAN.
+Installation directly from CRAN will be possible if and when the package is accepted: `install.packages("ggfan")` Otherwise, the package can be installed directly from github using the devtools package: `devtools::install_github("jasonhilton/ggfan")`.

 Quick Start
 -----------